MicrosoftDocs/Hololens/hololens/app-deploy-app-installer.md

 1. On your PC navigate to your custom app, and copy your app.appxbundle to yourdevicename\Internal Storage\Downloads.
     After you finish copying your file, you may disconnect your device and finish the install later.
 1. From your HoloLens 2 device Open the **Start Menu**, select **All apps** and launch the **File Explorer** app.
 1. Navigate to the Downloads folder.
-You may need to on the left panel of the app select **This device** first, then navigate to Downloads.
+You need to on the left panel of the app select **This device** first, then navigate to Downloads.
 1. Select the yourapp.appxbundle file.
 1. The App Installer will launch.
 Select the **Install** button to install your app.